First Aid and CPR Re-Certifications

 - Candidates must have a first aid certificate from a national provider.
 If a candidate wants to take a re-certification course in Canada, then he or she must have the previous certificate completed in Canada.
 Certificate’s are not internationally accredited.

 - Candidates must have completed the previous certification through a credible provider.
-Credible providers include St Mark James, Heart and Stroke Foundation, St. Johns Ambulance and Lifesaving Society.
+Credible providers include St Mark James, Heart and Stroke Foundation, St. Johns Ambulance and Canadian Ski Patrol.
 Certificates completed on-line are not eligible for re-certification through the major providers.

 - Candidates in Ontario must have completed the previous certification with a St Mark James provider